isislovecruft/patternsinthevoid/content/hacking/some-ideas-for-darknet-implementation-encryption-and-integration.md

 Date: 2011-04-05 23:19
 Author: isis agora lovecruft
 Category: hacking
-Tags: algorithms, crypto-anarchism, cryptography, cyberfeminism, darknet, darknet integration, decentralized social networks, encryption, freenet, fuzzy logic, i2p, p2p, sinkstoring, small-world models
+Tags: algorithms, cryptography, freenet, i2p, darknet

 Notes on Reading [Private Communication Through a Network of Trusted
-Connections: The Dark Freenet][] (click for .pdf)
+Connections: The Dark Freenet](http://www.patternsinthevoid.net/blog/wp-content/uploads/2011/04/Private-Communication-Through-a-Network-of-Trusted-Connections-The-Dark-Freenet.pdf) (click for pdf)

 I learned that data encryption within a Freenet (not necessarily dark) is often restricted to two types: CHKs and SSKs (6).
 As a basic measure